 - 1. The dean is responsible for finding a suitable way of publishing these regulations and the relevant Implementation Regulations, as well as any changes to the regulations. - 2.
-The Teaching and Examination Regulations together with the accompanying Implementation Regulations, will always be published on the programme's website.
+The Teaching and Examination Regulations together with the accompanying Implementation Regulations, will always be published on the TPM website -> student portal -> MSc Sepam -> Rules and Guidelines TPM..